itzoibuddy/trading-journal-V4/prisma/README.md

 ## Database Configuration

-The application uses PostgreSQL for production (on Vercel) and can use SQLite for local development.
+The application uses PostgreSQL for production and can use SQLite for local development.